-For some objects, such as common plastics and other insulators, being non-conductors grounding cannot remove an electrostatic charge because there is no pathway which is conductive enough to reduce the charge in a reasonable time.
+For some objects, such as common plastics and other insulators, being non-conductors, grounding cannot remove an electrostatic charge because there is not a pathway conductive enough to reduce the charge in a reasonable time.
 If the object cannot be eliminated from the EPA, ionization can be used to neutralize charges on these insulators.
 The ionization process generates negative and positive ions.
 The like charged ions are repelled from a charged object while the opposite charged ions are attracted to the surface of a charged object, therefore neutralizing the object (see Figure 1).
-If the ionizer is balanced, the net charge is zero.
+A balanced lonizer, with limits set forth in Table 3 of ANSI/ESD S20.20, will effectively produce both negative and positive ions which will result in a net charge of zero.